 The award was established at the University of Wisconsin-Madison in 1999 by the family of Gladfelter, a 1926 UW-Madison alumnus who spent his career at the Milwaukee Journal as a government reporter.
 The La Follette School took over administration of the award in 2011.
 Winners for 2004-2009 are listed on the Department of Political Science website.

-- Sarah Turner and the Barron County Community Coalition for the Teen Driving Summit
+- Sarah Turner and the Barron County Community Coalition: Teen Driving Summit

-- Diane Rondini Harness and the StEPP committee of Matthew Giesfeldt, Richard Jones, Gina Pruski, Eileen Fredericks, Puck Tsai, Catherine Dorl, and Evan Nordgren for the Student Expulsion and Prevention Project
+- Diane Rondini Harness and the StEPP committee of Matthew Giesfeldt, Richard Jones, Gina Pruski, Eileen Fredericks, Puck Tsai, Catherine Dorl, and Evan Nordgren: Student Expulsion and Prevention Project

 Government innovation winners announced, December 15, 2015, La Follette School News